 The process known as USB 3.0 Monitor or AMD USB (version 3.0 Device Detector)

-belongs to software Renesas Electronics USB (version 3.0 Host Controller, 3.0 Host) or NEC Electronics USB (version 3.0 Host Controller, 3.0 Host) or AMD USB (version 3.0 Device Detector) or Western Digital USB (version 3.0 Host) or Rocketfish USB (version 3.0 PCI Express Card) or USB 3.0 Monitor
+belongs to software Renesas Electronics USB (version 3.0 Host Controller, 3.0 Host) or NEC Electronics USB (version 3.0 Host Controller, 3.0 Host) or AMD USB (version 3.0 Device Detector) or Western Digital USB (version 3.0 Host Controller, 3.0 Host) or USB 3.0 Monitor or Rocketfish USB (version 3.0 PCI Express Card)

-by NEC Electronics (www.nec.com) or Renesas Electronics or Advanced Micro Devices (www.amd.com).
+by Renesas Electronics or NEC Electronics (www.nec.com) or Advanced Micro Devices (www.amd.com).

 Description: Nusb3mon.exe is not essential for the Windows OS and causes relatively few problems.
 The nusb3mon.exe file is located in a subfolder of "C:\Program Files".